 "Modelling and monitoring of dispersion at road tunnel portals have demonstrated the important role played by ambient wind speed and direction.
 Wind speed and direction are even more important when assessing the tunnel's contribution to air quality in the wider neighbourhood (up to ~1 km from the tunnel openings).
 Potential long-term effects will be biased towards areas predominantly downwind of tunnel ventilation points, according to prevailing meteorology.
 In addition, other locations may be impacted episodically as a result of a particular set of meteorological conditions.
-In any such assessments, it is important that consistent local weather patterns are considered carefully to understand the full picture.
-For example, a given location may have a prevailing southwesterly wind when viewed as an annual average.
-However, a seasonal analysis may reveal that northeasterlies are more common at a certain time of year.
-An understanding of consistent diurnal cycles is important for road tunnel assessment.
-For example, it is not uncommon for many cities to experience different prevailing wind directions and lower wind speeds in the morning.
-Thus, the most highly impacted area may not necessarily be that considered to be downwind according to annual prevailing winds.
-Maximum emissions may occur in the morning peak, coinciding with minimum dispersion due to lower wind speeds, with the plume directed in a different direction than the annual prevailing wind." (page 72)
+In any such assessments, it is important that consistent local weather patterns are considered carefully to understand the full picture." (page 72)